Parallel Mapper: The Design of the Algorithm

-We will prove that the Distributed Mapper performs the computations on $X$ and correctly produces a graph $G$ that is identical to the graph obtained by the sequential Mapper algorithm using induction.
+We will prove that the parallel Mapper performs the computations on $X$ and correctly produces a graph $G$ that is identical to the graph obtained by the sequential Mapper algorithm using induction.

 Denote by $N$ to the number of units of initial partitions of interval $I$, which is the same number of processing units.
-If $N = 1$, then the Distributed Mapper works exactly like the sequential Mapper.
+If $N = 1$, then the parallel Mapper works exactly like the sequential Mapper.
 In this case $A_1=X$ and the single cover $\mathcal{U}_1$ for $X$ is used to produce the final graph which Algorithm \ref{mapper on N} returns at step $(3)$.